Low Energy Animal Handling Systems

 DAIRY STOCKMANSHIP© is offered by professional veterinarians, animals scientists, producers, animal trainers and university educators.
 Efficient handling of cattle is centered around understanding how cattle learn and applying that knowledge in the pasture, in the barn, in the parlor, and on/off transport.
 Dairy Stockmanship is comprised of seminar education for producers, animal scientists, dairy scientists, farm staff and veterinarians.
 Dairy Stockmanship© is essential hands-on training, downloadable education modules for new staff, updating staff, and for any person handling cattle anywhere.

-SOME REASONS WHY LEADING HILMAR CHEESE DAIRIES SELECTED DAIRY STOCKMANSHIP© ON-SITE HANDLING TRAINING:
+SOME MORE REASONS WHY LEADING HILMAR CHEESE DAIRIES SELECTED DAIRY STOCKMANSHIP©

 Mr. James Ahlem, Owner James Ahlem Dairy, Principle Hilmar Cheese, Vice-chair Dairy Management Incorporated, Turlock, California – 2014: “This program is a very valuable thing we can offer our producers; it’s good PR for us and our employees.
 It is good for the whole industry and consumers, and a very positive program.
 It takes the argument away from activists.
 I have served on the National Dairy Board and DMI and animal well-being is a very important issue that is constantly being addressed, and this program is a great example of positive things that can be done to enhance our dairy farmer image.”
 “Certificate Photo”